jbatson5/SCALE-test/docs/MAVRIC.rst

   end definitions

-used for computing total photon flux for the 27-neutron/19-photon group coupled cross section library or like this response
+This response is used for computing total photon flux for the 27 neutron/19 photon group coupled cross section library or like this response

 .. code:: rest